Jeve-Stobs/Jeve-Stobs/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I can code proficiently in Python, and I know really basic JS.
+- 🔭 I can code in JS, Elixir, Python, & some C# (still learning all of them 🤪)
 - Contact - ~~Feel free to make a PR on this repo if you'd like to get in touch!~~
 * Discord - [~~Jeve=Stobs#1415~~ ](https://canary.discord.com)
 * Repl.it - [Jeve-Stobs](https://repl.it/@thedailypong)